-AWS provides a nifty tool called AWS Secrets Manager that can help “hide” passwords, but also assist in frequent password rotation.
+AWS provides a nifty tool called AWS Secrets Manager that can help “hide” passwords and assist in frequent password rotation.
 As an example, you can use the AWS Secret Manager to secure your WordPress blog.
 How?
 Well, you no longer need to store your database password in the WordPress config file!

 Tip 4 – Threat detection is just as important as threat prevention